 There are many ways to finance sustainability, campus energy efficiencies, and resilience efforts.
+The campus examples below offer concrete examples of unique ways that institutions have taken to finance their own projects.

 Western Michigan University, Kalamazoo, Mich.
 Facilities management, project cost and avoidance, Return on Investment (ROI): LED conversion, parking structure LED upgrades, chemistry building lab exhaust and ice arena heat recovery system.